 Also during the first year, we supported the unveiling and dedication of the refurbished memorial in Manchester and the installation of a memorial table in the Don War Memorial Bar at Stockton-on-Tees.

 Moving into phase two of this project we embarked on a long term exercise exercise to refurbish and re-dedicate all BNTVA memorials within the UK.
-As we visit each memorial we will conduct a local outreach and awareness raiser within the surrounding communities.
+As we visit each memorial we will attempt a local outreach and awareness raiser within the surrounding communities.

 The Virtual Museum can be found at www.nucleartest.online